A More Productive CLI Experience with zsh, fzf, and tmux

 Pretty great, right?
 But wait, there’s more.
 Search for “cats” to see a fuzzier match.

-so fzf presents them, but puts them later in the list of matches as they're less likely.
+presents them, but puts them later in the list of matches as they’re

 As you accumulate thousands of lines of history, fzf becomes increasingly valuable.
 You’re sure to have the thought, “what was that command I ran??
 I know I ran it and then grepped something and …” Whatever you can remember, you just type it and the match gets more and more relevant in real time.
 And because you can see several lines you can quickly scan the results until you find what you’re looking for.